43 Iconic Historical Places In India To Explore In 2025

 Image Source

 Located in the ‘City of Nawabs’, Bara Imambara is known for its architectural prowess and one of the top historical places of India.
-It is the world’s largest structure standing without the support of beams.
-It was constructed by Asif Imambara as an important place of worship for Muslims.
+It is the world’s largest structure, standing without the support of beams.
+Asif Imambara constructed it as an important place of worship for Muslims.
 You will even find an incredible maze of Bhool Bhulaiya inside the premises.

-Entry Fee: INR 25 for Indians, INR 500 for foreigners
+Entry Fee: Starting at INR 25 for Indians, INR 500 for foreigners

 36. Meenakshi Amman Temple, Madurai